 Alessa’s focus on special student populations, coupled with attention on affective development, has also allowed her to work with schools, start-up tech companies, and non-profit organizations across the country who seek assistance with developing innovative programs.

-Over the years, Alessa has worked with, volunteered for, and spoken before numerous businesses and organizations, including:
+Over the years, Alessa has worked and volunteered with numerous businesses and organizations, including:

 - University of Maryland, Baltimore County – Department of Education